Islandora-Devops/isle-buildkit/README.md

 export RENOVATE_TOKEN=your-gh-pat
 export RENOVATE_ALLOWED_POST_UPGRADE_COMMANDS='["^bash ci.*"]'

-# this will issue a PR with any updates to our docker images
+# this will issue a PR with any updates to
-# that have renovate configured properly
+# our docker images that have renovate configured properly
 renovate --platform=github
 ```

-Many downloads from GitHub can used [advanced capture](https://docs.renovatebot.com/modules/manager/regex/#advanced-capture) in the Dockerfile to update the pinned version.
+Versions listed in GitHub tags or releases can use [advanced capture](https://docs.renovatebot.com/modules/manager/regex/#advanced-capture) in the Dockerfile to update the pinned version.

 #### Updating Composer